The SECRET MEANING!

 The proud, the arrogant and the rich forget that they will not be able to carry their wealth with them into their judgment.
 (Great White Throne Judgment in Revelation 20.)

 Imagine it.
 In the Great White Throne resurrection, all the dead, small and great, will come up together side by side.
-The rich will not be in one place and the poor in another.
-The Tsar of Russia could be standing right next to a little orphan girl who died in the potato famine in Ireland in the 1800s.
+The rich will not be in one place and the poor in another, there will be no Country Clubs for the special people.
+The Tsar of Russia could come up standing right next to a little orphan girl who died in the potato famine in Ireland in the 1800s.
 Which one will be happier to be in the Kingdom of God?
 The Tsar of Russia had an opulent life before, but now that is over.
 He is no longer rich.
-He has no servants, or beautiful palaces...he will be tormented by the memory of all those things.
+He has no servants, or beautiful palaces...no power that money wields, and he will be tormented by the memory of all those things.
 The little orphan girl will have food and clothes and milk and everything she ever dreamed of.
 She will be comforted.
 She will be in the role of Lazarus and the Tsar will be in the role of the rich man.
 No doubt, it will be very hard for the ultra rich in the resurrection.
-They will have a hard time overcoming that...some will not.
+They will have a hard time overcoming that.

 This is the right explanation of why Christ gave the parable of Lazarus and the Rich Man.
 It is about how God will handle class structure in the Kingdom of God....there won't be any.
-Even so, rich people have a shot at being in the Kingdom of God too.
+Even so, rich people have an equal shot at being in the Kingdom of God.
 God wants to give eternal life and blessings to all who have ever lived, great and small.

 HOME The Parable of the Rich Man